zio/zio-http/docs/dsl/cookies.md

   )
 ```

-## Getting Cookie from Header
+## Getting Cookie from a Header

-In HTTP requests, cookies are stored in the `cookie` header.
+In HTTP requests, cookies are stored in the `cookie` header:

 ```scala mdoc:compile-only
  private val app3 =